 - Wound Healing and Hyperbaric Oxygen Center offers comprehensive care and treatment of non-healing chronic wounds including hyperbaric oxygen treatments.

 - Concierge services

-- The Vein Center for the treatment of complex venous disorders and cosmetic treatment of varicose veins
+- Center for Venous and Lymphatic Medicine for the treatment of complex venous disorders and cosmetic treatment of varicose veins

 - Translational labs used by the Clemson University Bioengineering program for bio-skills simulation and research

 - GHS Prosthetics and Orthotics, a division of Equipped for Life, provides comprehensive prosthetic and orthotic services for patients under the care of the Physicians of the Vascular Health Alliance.
 They are available to patients along the full continuum of care, including in the clinic, during a hospital stay, and on an outpatient basis.

 At the Vascular Health Alliance, we have all of the latest diagnostic technology available in one convenient location.
 These on-site resources take the hassle out of testing and lab work, and allow doctors and patients to focus on care regimens and results—instead of driving from one specialist’s office to another.
 Our advanced chest X-ray equipment is fully automated and never requires calibration, so patients and doctors can get more accurate pre-op results faster and easier than ever before.